 It is an unsharpened portion of the blade at the opposite side of the cutting edge.
 It is thick and gives strength to the knife.
 Depending on the type of knife, its size and shape vary.

 The point is the front point of the knife, where the cutting edge and spine meet.
-It is helpful in making holes in cans or other things, like making a hole in roast to insert garlic cloves.
+It helps make holes in cans or other things, like making a hole in roast to insert garlic cloves.

 The tip is the first 1/5 portion of the knife, starting from the point.
 It is mainly for piercing, mincing, and scoring.
-Generally, while delight cutting during garnishing and small cuts tips come in use.
+Generally, tips come in use while delight cutting during garnishing and small cuts.

 The portion right after the tip is the belly.
 If the knife is with a curve belly is good for chopping and slicing veggies as it gives a smooth rocking motion on board.